shyammarjit/EEG-Emotion-Recognition/code/readme.md

-**Note for readers**<br/>
+**Note for readers:**<br/>
-You may need to tune the hyper-parameters.
 The value of the hyperparameters are kept to just check the running status of the code.
+You may need to tune the hyperparameters.<br/>
 Thank you for reading my paper.